-Looking forward to dedicating her talents to NCBW, Ms. Dymally is thrilled and delighted to have the opportunity to work with the illustrious Dr. E. Faye Williams, the current President/CEO of NCBW and is compelled to do her part to improve the quality of life for Black women who tread with her, before her, and behind her.
+Looking forward to dedicating her talents to NCBW, Ms. Dymally is thrilled and delighted to have had the opportunity to work with the illustrious Dr. E. Faye Williams, the immediate past President/CEO of NCBW and is compelled to do her part as the acting President/ CEO of NCBW to improve the quality of life for Black women who tread with her, before her, and behind her.

 Get in Touch